 The directory connection for authentication works (they use the same credentials, but different configuration locations)

-An additional test is to test against testshib.org.
+An additional test, or only test if CAS authentication is configured, is to test against testshib.org.
 The default Shibboleth installation has a built in basic trust to testshib.org, a remote testing site that you can use even if your installation is locally installed and not visible on the internet.
 To test, all you need is to have a browser that can see both the local instance and be able to get on the internet.

 For further details, please see testshib.org.